 News & Articles

-Painting the interior of a home white is one of the best ways to transform it into a new home with a fresh, clean look.
+Painting the interior of a home with white wall paint is one of the best ways to transform it into a new space with a fresh, clean look.
 We’ve even had some of our clients paint their walls before their boxes arrive at their new house – just a few days after they purchased it!

-There are many aspects of white paint that make a room seem magical, but that same white paint can make another room seem terrifyingly cold.
-As with all colours, white is associated with a number of different characteristics, including temperature, mood, light reflectivity, style, and more.
+However, there are many aspects of white paint that make a room seem magical, but that same white paint can make another room seem terrifyingly cold.
+As with all colors, white is associated with a number of different characteristics, including temperature, mood, light reflectivity, style, and more.

 Before you paint your walls white, consider these factors: